 In its most general form, multi-step configuration involves finding a sequence of at most K configurations that satisfy a series of point configuration constraints and edge constraints.
 This definition requires the start and end configurations meet a set of point constraints, but does not dictate that a single valid starting and ending configuration exist.
-All derived configurations at each step must be complete and valid feature model configurations - no partial configurations are allowed.

 General formal model.
-We define a multi-step configuration problem using the 6-tuple $Msc = \langle E, PC, \Delta(F_T, F_U), K, F{Start}, F{end} \rangle$, where:
+We define a multi-step configuration problem using the 6-tuple $Msc = \langle E, PC, \Delta(F_T, F_U), K, F{Start}, F{end} \rangle$ , where:

-- E is the set of edge constraints, such as the maximum development cost per year for features, - PC is the set of point configuration constraints that must be met at each step, such as the feature model rules that developers may require to be adhered to across all steps (the point configuration constraints do not have to be identical across all steps.
-For example, if feature A is active in the step K is not required to explicitly set it to true in the step k+1), - $\Delta(F_T, F_U)$ is a function that calculates the change cost or edge weight of moving from a configuration F_T at step T to a configuration F_U at step U, - K is the maximum number of steps in the configuration problem,

-- F{Start} is a set of configuration constraints on the starting configuration.
-Those constraints can be a list of features that must initially be selected.
-For example, the basic security required when building an aircraft. - F{end} is a set of configuration constraints on the final configuration to be reached at the end of the configuration steps.
-Those constraints can be composed by the features that must be selected or maximum cost of the final configuration.
-For example, the maximum cost for the entertainment system on an aircraft.
+- E is the set of edge constraints, such as the maximum development cost per year for features, - PC is the set of point configuration constraints that must be met at each step, such as the feature model rules that developers may require to be adhered to across all steps (feature model rules do not have to be enforced at each time step), - $\Delta(F_T, F_U)$ is a function that calculates the change cost or edge weight of moving from a configuration $F_T$ at step T to a configuration $F_U$ at step U, - K is the maximum number of steps in the configuration problem, - $F{Start}$ is a set of configuration constraints on the starting configuration, such as a list of features that must initially be selected, - $F{end}$ is a set of configuration constraints on the final configuration, such as a list of features that must be selected or maximum cost of the final configuration.